Table of contents

 Prior to any purchasing we would suggest that you use your teachers licence on a seat to follow this article and ensure that the software functions correctly within your network setup.

-Information on the hardware requirements for GameMaker Studio 2 does not differ between Education licensing and non-Education licensing.
+Information on the hardware requirements for GameMaker does not differ between Education licensing and non-Education licensing.

-The System Requirements page contains the below information:
+The System Requirement on the Get Page contains the below information:

-All GMS2 installs require at least 3GB free disk space and an internet connection at least once a month (we would recommend always-on broadband).
-GMS2 also requires a 64-bit OS to install and run.
+All GameMaker installs require at least 3GB free disk space and an internet connection at least once a month (we would recommend always-on broadband).
+GameMaker also requires a 64-bit OS to install and run.

 - Dual Core CPU